The Yard Milkshake Bar Update | Shark Tank Season 11

 Robert Herjavec is concerned about this because new stores don’t have proven sales.
 Because of this, he’s out.

-Daymond John works with another business that does sugary deserts, so he thinks it would be a conflict of interest, and drops out next.
+Daymond John works with another business that does sugary desserts, so he thinks it would be a conflict of interest and drops out next.

 Kevin O’Leary wants to make an offer for everything, not just the franchises, at $400,000 for a 15% stake.